iCalendar Transport-Independent Interoperability Protocol (iTIP) deprecated

 The PUBLISH method isn't treated in any special way.
 A VENENT posted over PUBLISH is handled the same way as a REQUEST.

 With the REQUEST method initial invites, updates, rescheduling and more is realized.
-Many of the functionality mentioned in the RFC is build.
+Many of the functionality mentioned in the RFC is build into the software.
 Not supported is delegating an event to another CU or forwarding to an uninvited CU.

 A REPLY normally should only transmit the replying attendee status.
-Nevertheless some calendaring systems edit other properties too.
-To avoid, e.g. a changed event title, the server will silently drop all changed properties.
+Nevertheless some calendaring systems edit other properties on the event replying to, too.
+To avoid e.g. a changed event title, the server will silently drop all changed properties that are not allowed to be changed as defined in the RFC2.

 However changed parameters on the attendee object itself will be taken over.
 As long as the URI of the attendee doesn't change all other parameters can be edited.